 After improving your credit score, you’ll be able to secure credit more easily than with poor credit.
 You’ll also open the door to opportunities you didn’t have previously.

-Hot Tip: Spending a small amount of money to improve your credit score can be an excellent investment.
+Hot Tip: Spending a small amount of money to build your credit score can be an excellent investment.
 You’ll save far more than that in the long run when you pay lower interest to secure car financing, a mortgage, or other needed credit, in the future.

 Everything Else You Need to Know